 We’ve always used computers to execute tasks.
 Those interactions have been two-way—a computer helped us get something done by us giving it a series of commands until we achieved the result—but the communication used to be non-verbal.
-This was a significant limitation that put a ceiling on how quickly we could finish said task.
-But our interactions with computers have become truly conversational.
+This was a significant limitation that put a ceiling on how quickly we could finish the said task.
+But our interactions with computers have become genuinely conversational.
 More and more, people are legitimately speaking to their digital devices, and our devices are intelligently listening and responding to us.

-AI-powered voice assistants, which are now ubiquitous in every smart phone, TV, and in-home speaker, have blurred the line between man and machine in a way we used to see only in sci-fi movies.
+AI-powered voice assistants, which are now ubiquitous in every smartphone, TV, and in-home speaker, have blurred the line between man and machine in a way we used to see only in sci-fi movies.
 Folks are using voice assistants to complete home chores, give them news and information, and, increasingly, to perform searches.

-In many ways, “Ask Alexa” has replaced “Google it”.
+In many ways, “Ask Alexa” has replaced “Google it.”